 You can only message people who are following you.
 If you’d like to message this person, simply join our Recruiter Pro Plan.

-Do you really want to delete project Rosemaree Faces?
+Do you really want to delete project Rosemaree Faces's Journal?

-Do you really want to delete project Reform the Forbidden City?
+Do you really want to delete project Blossom?

-Do you really want to delete project The Storytelling Wardrobe?
+Do you really want to delete project The Storytelling Wardrobe 05?

-Do you really want to delete project Story of Works?
+Do you really want to delete project Rosemaree Faces Collection?

-Do you really want to delete project Story from scratch?
+Do you really want to delete project The Storytelling Wardrobe 02?

 The Storytelling Wardrobe … a mnemonic that connects into the past.
 I came to MA Fashion at Goldsmiths, University of London with 10kg of fabric waste and yarn ends left behind from current wardrobes.
 I had them rejuvenated into raw materials.
 They are yarn balls and lengths of cloth made by mixture of fabric waste and yarn ends.
 I call it - The Storytelling Wardrobe for introducing storytelling as an agent to propose fabric waste and yarn ends as a medium of illustration while weaving loom and tools as alternate options of paint brush or crayon to tell the revival of the past in the current wardrobe to be reincarnated to the future wardrobe.